 The prerequisite for Emergency Medical Technology is EMS1059C – Emergency Medical Responder (EMR).
 Current EMR certification from the National Registry of Emergency Medical Technicians (NREMT) is the only means of obtaining Polk State College credit for EMS1059C.

 State of Florida, Bureau of Emergency Medical Services

 The EMT Program consists of didactic lectures, skills lab, simulated scenarios, and clinical internships.
 Classes are held twice a week, with day or night options available.
 Clinical internship schedules may require participation during weekends and/or holidays.

 EMTs are employed by private or public sector ambulances either on basic life support (BLS) units or partnered with a paramedic on an advanced life support (ALS) unit.

 Salaries for EMTs vary from $28,000-$32,000 depending upon the agency of employment.

-Graduates of this program are eligible to take the National Registry of Emergency Medical Technicians’ EMT-Basic exam, which yields both state and national certification.
-Prospective students should be aware that a Social Security Number (SSN) is required to be issued a certificate or license by the Florida Department of Health, which is the licensing authority for healthcare licenses in Florida.
+Graduates of this program are eligible to take the National Registry of Emergency Medical Technicians’ EMT-Basic exam.
+A Social Security Number (SSN) is required to be issued a certificate or license by the Florida Department of Health, which is the licensing authority for healthcare licenses in Florida.
 In addition, anyone convicted of a felony involving drug or public assistance related crimes are ineligible for State of Florida certification.

 Click here for the EMT curriculum.